 The third Ant-Man movie has received mixed reviews from critics.
 Quantumania currently has an approval rating of just 47% on reviews aggregator Rotten Tomatoes.

 The BBC called it the "worst Marvel film yet" and criticised the "overload of CGI and dull special effects", while The Times branded the script "atrociously lazy" but praised Jonathan Majors' performance.

 The Independent was more positive, saying the film is "goofy to just the right degree" and "nicely hits the mark".
 The Evening Standard said filmgoers would "have a blast with these characters" if they can "ignore the convoluted plot".

 RT's critical consensus reads: "Ant-Man and the Wasp: Quantumania mostly lacks the spark of fun that elevated earlier adventures, but Jonathan Majors' Kang is a thrilling villain poised to alter the course of the MCU."

-Ant-Man and the Wasp: Quantumania is in cinemas and IMAX now.
+Ant-Man and the Wasp: Quantumania is out on Disney+ now.

 Watch a 'special look' below.